-Today’s students are pounded with distractions in the classroom: friends, cell phones, social media, computers, books, and papers that are screaming to be doodled upon.
+Today’s students are surrounded by distractions in the classroom: friends, cell phones, social media, computers, books, and papers that are screaming to be doodled upon.
 Not to mention internal distractions: family drama, friend drama, stress over homework, the cute boy sitting across the room, frustration over a difficult concept, etc…

-With so much constantly being thrown at your students, how can you possibly have a chance at getting their attention during your reading instruction?
+With so much constantly being thrown at your students, how can you possibly have a chance at getting their attention while teaching your reading curriculum?
 What can you do to help your students stay focused?

 Here are four suggestions (and don't worry, you don't have to jump up on your desk - unless you want to...):